gauravmeee/My_md_Notes/👨‍🚒📚 CS Exam/📕 OOPS/▶️✔️ Tutorial_OOPS (Harry).md

 ```

-Operator overloading is only relevant in Object-Oriented Programming (OOP) because it allows custom behavior for operators with user-defined types like classes or structs.
+==**Operator overloading** is only relevant in Object-Oriented Programming (OOP) because it allows custom behavior for operators with user-defined types== like classes or structs.
 Without OOP, operators already have predefined behavior for fundamental types, so overloading them has no significance.

-Operator overloading cannot be used for fundamental data types (like `int`, `float`, etc.) because their operator behavior is predefined by the language.
+==Operator overloading cannot be used for fundamental data types== (like `int`, `float`, etc.) because their operator behavior is predefined by the language.
 If you attempt to overload operators for these types, the compiler will produce an error, as C++ doesn't allow changing their built-in behavior.